bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 comma-separated-value report for the entire combinatorial sequence which can be imported into a spreadsheet program.

-Beneath the tables is a button labeled :quoted:`Write CSV report for all fits.` Clicking this will prompt you for a file name and location, then write a comma-separated-value report of all fits.
+Beneath the tables is a button labeled :kbd:`Write CSV report for all fits,light`.
+Clicking this will prompt you for a file name and location, then write a comma-separated-value report of all fits.

 A worked example of linear combination fitting is shown `later in this manual <../examples/aucl.html>`__.